fryguybob/STM-Commentary/GHCSTMNotes.md

 % GHC STM Notes
 % Ryan Yates
-% 12-22-2012
+% 1-2-2013

 # Introduction

-This document give an overview of the runtime system (rts) support for GHC's STM implementation.
+This document give an overview of the runtime system (RTS) support for GHC's STM implementation.
 Specifically we look at the case where fine grain locking is used (`STM_FG_LOCKS`).